PrefectHQ/prefect/docs/index.md

 **Integrates with other modern data tools**

-Prefect has [integrations](collections/overview/) for all the major cloud providers and modern data tools such as Snowflake, Databricks, dbt, Airbyte, and Fivetran.
+Prefect has [integrations](collections/overview/) for all the major cloud providers and modern data tools such as Snowflake, Databricks, dbt, and Airbyte.

 **Async and parallelization options**